Ucommercenet/Avenue-Clothing-For-Umbraco/Readme.md

 This is the first release and is still in very active development so please be careful if you plan to install it on an existing uCommerce installation please **back up first**!

+## Folder Overview ##

+Below is a quick overview of the important folders

+* lib - the folder which includes the various references we use
+* package - the location of the build package
+* src - where the magic is
+	* uCommerce.RazorStore - All the files for the Razor Store (this is where you will need to spend most of your time)
+	* UCommerce.RazorStore.Installer - All the logic we use to build the package and store programattically.
+The place to look if you're interested in learning more about using the uCommerce API
+* tools - the various build scripts and tools we need to make the package

 ## Installation Instructions ##

 The final release will be fully automated and as close to one-click deploy as we can make it but at the moment there are a couple of post-installation steps while we iron things out: